 (10) Design should maximize energy efficiency to provide for energy resource conservation.

 (11) If not already accessible, renovated and new facilities should meet the requirements of the Americans with Disabilities Act.

 (E) Authorization to levy fees by the institution

-Institutions may assess a local administration fee for a capital project administered under the authority of 3345.51.
+Institutions may assess a local administration fee for a capital project administered under the authority of section 3345.51 of the Revised Code.
 The fee shall not exceed 1.5 per cent of actual construction costs.